CenterForOpenScience/Policies-and-Procedures/index.md

 **Offer by Letter:**  Once selection has been made, an offer of employment will be made by letter and digitally distributed.
 Such letter will contain position/title, annual or hourly salary, starting date, and any other specific items agreed upon by OS.

-**Acceptance by Letter:**  Acceptance of employment will be indicated by digitally signing offer letter and returning it to the Office Manager.
+**Acceptance by Letter:**  Acceptance of employment will be indicated by digitally signing offer letter and returning it to Human Resources.

 Employment Status
 ------------------